TrueBubo/SetSplitting/README.md

 ## Encoding
 Let assume the variable $p_i$ is equivalent to this statement: the $i$-th element lies in $S_1$
-From the problem definition `none of the elements of F is completely in S1 or S2`, we can deduct that for each subset we cannot have all the element in $S_1$.
+From the problem definition `none of the elements of F is completely in S1 or S2`, we can deduce that for each subset we cannot have all the element in $S_1$.
 Let $a_1 \dots a_k$ be the element of subset.
 Then the following is false
 $a_1 \land a_2 \dots \land a_k$.
 From De Morgan's laws we can rewrite the negation of this statement as $a_1 \lor a_2
 \dots \lor a_k$.
 It also cannot be entirely in $S_2$, not lying in $S_1$ means lying in $S_2$, hence the $i$-th element